APMMDEVS/AuroraCore/docs/guide/building.md

 # Building from Source

-Complete guide for building AMMF3-Core from source code on different platforms and configurations.
+Complete guide for building AuroraCore from source code on different platforms and configurations.

 ## 📋 Prerequisites